IBM/era/README.md

 ## Running ERA

-To launch ERA (including Gazebo, ROS and GNURadio):
+To launch ERA (including Gazebo, ROS and GNU Radio):

 ```
 roslaunch era_gazebo era.launch
 ```
 Note: RViz will not run in a headless environment, so if you want to run in a visual environment, ensure that you launch the ROS workload from a desktop environment.

-The launch command above starts Gazebo, ROS and GNURadio, instantiates the robot(s), and remains waiting for user-provided commands to move the robots.
+The launch command above starts Gazebo, ROS and GNU Radio, instantiates the robot(s), and remains waiting for user-provided commands to move the robots.
 In order to have a reproducible scenario, we recorded a random robot trajectory to a <a href="http://wiki.ros.org/Bags" target="_blank">bag file</a> that can be played back to recreate the robot's trip in the simulated world.
 To launch ERA and play back the bag file:

 ```
 roslaunch era_gazebo era_playback.launch bag_name:=/*your_home_folder*/catkin_ws/src/era_gazebo/bagfiles/cmd_vel_r0.bag